prith17/one-step-closer/README.md

 # One Step Closer

-One step closer is a simple game written in python 3.
+One step closer is a game where player needs to reach destination taking shortest path.

 Rules:
 ------------------------------------------------------